GeetishM/MindSarthi/README.md

 # MindSarthi: Your Pocket Mental Health Companion

 *MindSarthi* is a mobile-first mental wellness platform built to deliver accessible, secure, and empathetic support to individuals, mental health professionals, and organizations.
-Developed during *Hacksagon 2025*, this is a functional MVP submission for the Mobile App track.

 ---

 ## 📱 Overview